adibnow-cs/NYC_Park_Finder/README.md

 Closely collaborated with the Backend and Frontend teams to ensure seamless integration and visualization of predictions.

-Wrote the NYC Park Finder Individual Report titled "Enhancing Urban Well-Being through Predictive Park Recommendations", detailing the problem space, my approach to ML and geospatial challenges, dataset decisions, model evaluations, and lessons learned.
+Wrote the [**NYC Park Finder Individual Report (PDF)**](./docs/NYC_ParkfFinder_Data_report.pdf) titled "Enhancing Urban Well-Being through Predictive Park Recommendations",detailing the problem space, my approach to ML and geospatial challenges, dataset decisions, model evaluations, and lessons learned.

 This project significantly improved my understanding of: